eli-shen08/Car-Price/README.md

                        TITLE OF PROJECT
                       Owned Car Price Prediction

-This is a full stack Machine Learning website that i have deployed through heroku .
+This is a full stack Machine Learning Model that i have deployed through heroku .